 A steady guide when families need it most

-Innovation that brings partners back together: It Takes a Herd™
+Innovation that brings partners back together: It Takes a Herdโข

-Karen’s trailblazing work is perhaps best known through It Takes a Herd™ (ITAH), a trademarked, dementia-friendly equine-assisted program that blends dementia care expertise, Equine-Assisted Learning (EAL), and a deeply person-centered approach.
-Through structured, meaningful activities with horses—paired with a robust, research-informed curriculum—Karen intentionally supports both the person living with dementia and the care partner, creating space for connection, confidence, and shared purpose.
+Karenโs trailblazing work is perhaps best known through It Takes a Herdโข (ITAH), a trademarked, dementia-friendly equine-assisted program that blends dementia care expertise, Equine-Assisted Learning (EAL), and a deeply person-centered approach.
+Through structured, meaningful activities with horsesโpaired with a robust, research-informed curriculumโKaren intentionally supports both the person living with dementia and the care partner, creating space for connection, confidence, and shared purpose.

 Leadership beyond the arena

-Karen’s work is helping advance what community-based dementia support can look like.
-Her It Takes a Herd™ program is being studied through collaborations with academic researchers, including Massachusetts General Hospital and Dartmouth’s Geisel School of Medicine.
+Karenโs work is helping to advance what community-based dementia support can look like.
+She is in collaboration with Massachusetts General Hospital on research focusing on providing better support to caregivers.
+Additionally, her own It Takes a Herdโข program is being studied by Dartmouthโs Geisel School of Medicine.
 Early findings shared in the nomination materials note improvements that include quality of life, mood, communication, reduced social isolation, and increased confidence for both care partners and care recipients.
-Just as importantly, Karen’s model is described as replicable and scalable—offering a framework other dementia practitioners and communities can adapt across diverse settings.
+Just as importantly, Karenโs model is described as replicable and scalableโoffering a framework other dementia practitioners and communities can adapt across diverse settings.

 Congratulations, Karen